 - Providing tuition-free access to two-year community, technical, and tribal colleges.
 I cosponsored the America’s College Promise Act to create a federal-state partnership that pays for two tuition-free years of school for students in community, technical, or tribal college programs that lead to an associate’s degree, an industry-recognized credential, or credits that are fully transferable to a four-year institution.

 - Creating opportunities for training and credential programs and year-round education.
-I introduced legislation to expand the eligible uses of the ‘529’ tax advantaged education savings accounts to allow these accounts to be used for training and credential programs that help workers develop the skills needed for 21st century jobs.
+I introduced legislation to expand the eligible uses of the ‘529’ tax-advantaged education savings accounts to allow these accounts to be used for training and credential programs that help workers develop the skills needed for 21st century jobs.
 I also cosponsored the Year-Round Pell Grant Restoration Act—passed in May of 2017—which restores eligibility for students to apply for Pell grants for summer classes, helping students who do not follow the traditional four-year college path afford higher education.
 Additionally, I introduced the Skills Renewal Act with Senator Ben Sasse to create a flexible skills training credit for people who have lost their job during coronavirus pandemic access training programs and develop skills that are expected to be in high demand in coming years.

 - Expanding access to higher education for low-income and first-generation students.
 I have been a strong supporter of TRIO programs—including supporting funding increases that passed in March of 2018—that continue to provide fundamental support to low-income and first-generation students across Minnesota as they prepare to attend college.